 Bulimia Nervosa Facts & Information

 Bulimia Nervosa will affect 1.1 to 4.2 percent of females during their lifetime.
-Bulimia nervosa is characterized by a pattern of excessive overeating followed by vomiting or other purging techniques.
+Bulimia nervosa is characterized by excessive overeating, followed by vomiting or other purging techniques.

-During such a period of binge eating, those with bulimia nervosa have a lack of control during the episode, which lasts for a short amount of time.
-Immediately following this, to prevent weight gain, individuals may induce vomiting or utilize diuretics, laxatives, enemas or other medications.
-They may also compulsively over-exercise, or go through a period of fasting.
+During such a period of binge eating, those with bulimia nervosa lack control during the episode, which lasts for a short amount of time.
+Immediately following this, individuals may induce vomiting or utilize diuretics, laxatives, enemas, or other medications to prevent weight gain.
+They may also compulsively over-exercise or go through a period of fasting.
 A common period of bulimia nervosa may include two episodes of binging and purging per week, or more, for a period of three or more months.

-Individuals with bulimia nervosa fear being overweight and gaining weight, and are unhappy with their physical appearance.
-During a period of binge eating, such individuals will feel guilt, shame and even disgust with themselves.
+Individuals with bulimia nervosa fear being overweight and gaining weight and are unhappy with their physical appearance.
+During binge eating, such individuals will feel guilt, shame, and even disgust with themselves.
 This is replaced with feelings of relief and control after purging.

-One common misconception about those suffering from bulimia nervosa is that, as opposed to those with anorexia, many individuals here actually do weigh within a normal, healthy bodyweight range.
-This makes it easier to hide the condition, and indeed, the majority of individuals suffering from bulimia will attempt to hide their binging and purging behaviors from family and friends.
-However, their health is suffering nonetheless, and malnourishment and imbalances may still occur, amongst other health issues.
+One common misconception about those suffering from bulimia nervosa is that, as opposed to those with anorexia, many individuals here actually weigh within a normal, healthy body weight range.
+This makes it easier to hide the condition, and indeed, the majority of individuals who have bulimia will attempt to hide their binging and purging behaviors from family and friends.
+However, their health is suffering, and malnourishment and imbalances may still occur, amongst other health issues.

 Binge-Eating Disorder Facts & Information

-Binge-eating disorder affects between 2 and 5 percent of Americans during their lifetime.
-Binge eating is characterized by recurring episodes of excessive overeating in short amounts of time, during which such individuals feel a complete lack of control of their eating behavior.
+The binge-eating disorder affects between 2 and 5 percent of Americans during their lifetime.
+Recurring episodes of excessive overeating characterize binge eating in short amounts of time, during which such individuals feel a complete lack of control of their eating behavior.

-Excessive eating is typically to the point of feeling uncomfortably full, along with overeating despite not being hungry.
-Many such individuals feel disgusted, guilty or ashamed by their behaviors.
-They may eat entirely alone so as not to be viewed or judged by others.
-Patterns of binge eating may include on average at least two days per week for a period of six or more months.
+Excessive eating is typical to the point of feeling uncomfortably full and overeating despite not being hungry.
+Many such individuals feel disgusted, guilty, or ashamed by their behaviors.
+They may eat entirely alone, not to be viewed or judged by others.
+Patterns of binge eating may include, on average, at least two days per week for a period of six or more months.

-As such, those with binge-eating disorder tend to be overweight or obese.
-A common pattern occurs in which the individual may binge eat, feel guilty and ashamed, and then binge eat again as a refuge from those feelings, creating a lasting, recurring cycle.
+Those with the binge-eating disorder tend to be overweight or obese.
+A common pattern occurs when the individual may binge eat, feel guilty and ashamed, and then binge eats again as a refuge from those feelings, creating a lasting, recurring cycle.

 Eating Disorder Treatment

-There are successful treatments for eating disorders, and individuals suffering from these conditions are able to make full recoveries.
-It is very important though to diagnose an eating disorder as soon as possible, to begin providing treatment and in some cases avoid worsening symptoms and physical health.
+There are successful treatments for eating disorders, and individuals suffering from these conditions can make full recoveries.
+It is essential, though, to diagnose an eating disorder as soon as possible, to begin providing treatment, and, in some cases, avoid worsening symptoms and physical health.

 Many individuals suffering from eating disorders do not believe they have a problem.
 Such individuals may resist getting treatment or receiving assistance.
-Support and encouragement from family and friends is essential.
-Long term treatment is often required to fully overcome eating disorders.
+Support and encouragement from family and friends are essential.
+Long term treatment is often required to overcome eating disorders fully.

 A three-phase approach for the treatment of anorexia includes: